russellballestrini/russell.ballestrini.net/content/2018-03-16-fulfilling-childhood-dreams-solar.rst

 This feels absurd...

-**Update:** I switched to a `Hybrid Water Heater </hybrid-hot-water-heater-saves-69-percent-on-energy-consumption/>`_ and wrote a post to explain how I started using 69% less electricity when heating water!
+**Update:** I switched to a `Hybrid Water Heater </hybrid-hot-water-heater-saves-69-percent-on-energy-consumption/>`_ and wrote a post to show how I now use 69% less electricity when heating water!

 Anyways, here is a short video showing the Curb user interface.